-Traditionally, chruściki (krooss-CHEE-kee) are associated with the pre-Lenten feasting that starts on Shrove Thursday and continues through Shrove Tuesday (known as Mardi Gras in the States).
+Traditionally, chruściki (hrooss-CHEE-kee) are associated with the pre-Lenten feasting that starts on Shrove Thursday and continues through Shrove Tuesday (known as Mardi Gras in the States).

 In Poland, it is Shrove Thursday when chruściki and another fried dessert, pączki, are eaten with abandon.
 Herring are eaten on Shrove Tuesday (when Americans have their Pączki Day) and the day is known as sledziówka.

-Because they are time-consuming, chruściki in Poland are usually reserved for special occasions like Shrove Thursday, weddings, St. Joseph's Day and name day.
+Because they are time-consuming to make, chruściki in Poland are usually reserved for special occasions like Shrove Thursday, weddings, St. Joseph's Day and name day.

 In America, where chruściki are also known as angel wings and crullers, they can be purchased at most bakeries and are served at any special occasion.